abdnh/anki-asr/README.md

 ## Transcription tasks

-In the window under _Tools > Speech Recognition for Anki > Task List_ you can see a list of files transcribed since starting Anki and their status (running, finished successfully or with an error) and the resulting transcriptions.
+In the window under _Tools > Speech Recognition for Anki > Transcribed Files_ you can see a list of files transcribed since starting Anki and their status (running, finished successfully or with an error) and the resulting transcriptions.

 ## Advanced